ordina-jworks/ordina-jworks.github.io/_posts/2017-10-26-JS-Conf-Budapest-day-1.md

 </p></blockquote>

-Before diving into solving concurrency problems Jonathan explained to us how the (V8) JavaScript runtime actually works and reacts under the hood.
+Before diving into solving concurrency problems, Jonathan explained how the (V8) JavaScript runtime actually works and reacts under the hood.
-How the call stack, event loop WebAPIs and the callback queue works.
-How it handles synchronous (blocking) and asynchronous (non-blocking) code.
+Next, he told us how the call stack, event loop WebAPIs and the callback queue works and how it handles synchronous (blocking) and asynchronous (non-blocking) code.
-Explaining that would be an entire blog post on it's own.
+Explaining that would be an entire blog post on its own.
 Luckily he gave us a great link to a video that explains it very clearly, so I'll add that instead.

 <div class="responsive-video">
 <iframe src="https://player.vimeo.com/video/96425312" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>